open/close all folders

 I'm the Juggernaut!
 Ain't nothin' — ain't nobody — can beat me!

 Xavier's stepbrother, the older, much stupider, and selfish Cain Marko.
 Growing up, he was abused by their stepfather Kurt Marko and he retaliated by tormenting Xavier.
 When they were both in the army during the Korean War, they took refuge in a cave where Cain discovered a magical ruby placed there by an Eldritch Abomination

 named Cyttorak that turned him into its avatar - the Juggernaut.
 Unstoppable in every way but via psionics or advanced magic, the Juggernaut continued to be a thorn in Xavier's side for years, eventually getting trapped inside of the source of his own powers.
 Since he was let out, he fought briefly on the side of good, before embracing his true evil nature and returning to villainy.

 - Abusive Parents: Kurt Marko used to beat him up horribly.

 - Anti-Villain: Very occasionally played as a type IV Anti-Hero.
-Now he's full-blown evil once again.
+As of 2014, he stays this way.